laythm/lmy-jquery-parte/README.md

 # parte
-parte is a jQuery based replacement for html element to hide and show html elements by line of code
+parte is a jQuery based replacement for html element to hide and show html elements by just on line of code